alexwlchan/ideas-for-inclusive-events/src/_ideas/encourage-speakers-to-think-about-a11y.md

 If speakers have informative graphics in their slides, they should describe them aloud for visually impaired members of their audience.

-If speakers want to include graphic images of harm or something similarly traumatising, consider asking them whether they really need it, and if they do, to provide a content warning.
+If speakers want to include graphic images of harm or something similarly distressing, consider asking them whether they really need it, and if they do, to provide a content warning.

 Posting slides online, or having printed copies, can be useful for people who struggle to read from a projector or screen.